ziaalikhan/Gatsby_BlogApp_Contentfull_CMS/README.md

 ![Blog App](preview.png)

-This is the code repo of Multi Step Form App.
-There I used:
+This is the code repo of Blog Website.
+There is the Tech i used:
   * [React](https://reactjs.org)
   * [Contentful](https://www.contentful.com/)
   * [Gatsby Js](https://www.gatsbyjs.com/)